asolove/asolove.github.io/_posts/2016-04-13-modeling-with-adts.markdown

 type DiscountPricing = { type: ‘discount’, percent: number, basePricing: Pricing };
 type MarkupPricing = { type: ‘markup’, amount: number, basePricing: Pricing };
 ```

+The string tags for each case are necessary because the Flow types only exist at type checking time.
+In the runtime code that branches by which type of pricing we have, you need some way to test it.
+By providing the type strings, Flow can also be smart about checking whether your branching code has handled all the possible cases.
+(The Flow docs about [Tagged Unions](http://flowtype.org/docs/dynamic-type-tests.html#tagged-unions) show a good example of this.)

 So these are all the different cases.
 And we can create a single type that is just the union of all these, meaning that a Pricing can be any of them: